-traditional communities.
+Stigma or taboo around the policy topic - community may feel the imbalance should be left alone.
+Outreach and involvement with the community about the issue being addressed to gain their support from the beginning.
+Show how policy will help restore harmony back into community.
 Create and execute a social marketing plan to build support and positive energy around policy.

-Understand the issue through the community's lens. --
+Historical/intergenerational trauma - community might negatively react to imbalance, feel that it is not their problem, or bring negative energy to the discussion.
+Understand the issue through the community's lens.
 Develop community trust - see Partner Engagement section.
 Integrate strengths-based language throughout the policy process.

-If appropriate, use cultural teachings which may resonate with

-Involve the community throughout the process.

 Use elder wisdom and guidance-incorporating cultural teachings and practice.
 Community considers new policy to be too controlling - taking away freedom of personal choice.

-Historical/intergenerational trauma

-imbalance, feel that it is not their problem, or bring

-- community might negatively react to

-negative energy to the discussion.

-ot personal choice.
+If appropriate, use cultural teachings which may resonate with traditional communities.
+Involve the community throughout the process.
 Tribal politics - council/council members might be against policy because it conflicts with their agenda, policy views, or political preferences.
 Gain tribal partner buy in - find common ground and interests with tribal council.